-Our list spans brands like KEF, Mission, Elac, Monitor Audio, B&W and many more, which just goes to show how many excellent budget hi-fi speakers are out there.
+Our list spans speaker brands such as Wharfedale, KEF, Mission, Elac, Monitor Audio, B&W and many more, which just goes to show how many excellent budget hi-fi speakers are out there.

 A tight budget may rule out flagship technologies and expensive materials (and the flawless sonic performance that goes with them, of course), but it's amazing how good sound quality can be at this level.
-In fact, we're often shocked by the arrival of new speakers that manage to squeeze out even more performance for the money.
+In fact, we're often shocked by the arrival of new speakers that manage to squeeze out even more performance for the money at this price.

 There's no shortage of talented budget speakers on the market, so it takes something really special to top our list.
 Needless to say, these Elacs sound sensational for the money.

 At 34cm tall, they're a relatively compact single-wired design and use a 5.25cm aramid fibre mid/bass driver partnered with a 2.5cm cloth dome tweeter.
 The only downside is you've only got one vinyl finish (black ash) to choose from.
 But we're pretty certain you can live with that.